LeslyeCream/Lagom-Obsidian-Theme/README.md

 **Headers:** Play fair display

-**Mono:** I love the [Nothing](https://us.nothing.tech/) font but I'm not really sure if it is possible for personal use.
+**Mono:** I love the [Nothing](https://us.nothing.tech/) mono font but I'm not really sure if it is possible for personal use.
 So... nothing for now. 👀

 **Code:** Jetbrains